hughbris/grav_theme_landed/README.md

 The `url:` and `text:` options are required.

 If you supply a `classes:` option, those are added to the menu link classes.
 This is a new option added for the Landed theme.

+## Setup

+If you want to set Landed as the default theme, you can do so by following these steps:

+* Navigate to `/your/site/grav/user/config`.
+* Open the **system.yaml** file.
+* Change the `theme:` setting to `theme: landed`.
+* Save your changes.
+* Clear the Grav cache.
+The simplest way to do this is by going to the root Grav directory in Terminal and typing `bin/grav clear-cache`.

+Once this is done, you should be able to see the new theme on the frontend.
+Keep in mind any customizations made to the previous theme will not be reflected as all of the theme and templating information is now being pulled from the **landed** folder.

 ## Examples in the wild